[Upcoming Webinar] – Identifying Foreign Ownership Risk in Supply Chains. Register Now

 While this list is not exhaustive, it provides the top factors that can mean the difference between a commercial risk intelligence platform that delivers on your expectations or a lengthy project that leaves you looking for other options.

-As you put together your short-list of commercial risk intelligence providers, consider how Sayari Graph addresses these considerations:
+As you put together your short-list of commercial risk intelligence providers, consider how Sayari addresses these considerations:

-• Time to value: As a SaaS platform, Sayari Graph can be deployed in as little as a few minutes and includes everything you need to get started.
+• Time to value: As a SaaS platform, Sayari can be deployed in as little as a few minutes and includes everything you need to get started.
 On average, first-time users find their target of interest within 5 minutes of using Sayari.

 About Sayari